What's better than beer? How about beer paired with fun hiking trails, cool downtowns, unique shops, tons of dining options, and seasonal events?

 Shippensburg, Gardners & Newville

-The college town of Shippensburg is the western-most town of Cumberland Valley and is close to Gardners and Newville, where visitors will find some of the best outdoor recreation in the county.
+The college town of Shippensburg is the westernmost town of Cumberland Valley and is close to Gardners and Newville, where visitors will find some of the best outdoor recreation in the county.

 Beer Trail Locations

-- Big Hill Ciderworks, Gardners
+- Big Hill Ciderworks, Gardners (shown below)

 - Whiskers Brewing Inc, Newville